getzlab/SignatureAnalyzer/README.md

 # SignatureAnalyzer

 Automatic Relevance Determination (ARD) - NMF of mutational signature &amp; expression data.
 Designed for scalability using Pytorch to run using GPUs if available.
-* See `docs` for a more in-depth description of how to use method.

 _Requires Python 3.6.0 or higher._